-To further spread the gospel of music, in 2005 Richey founded Music 4 Change, a Cincinnati-based nonprofit dedicated to free music education programs for two underserved groups – armed services veterans and young people.
+To further spread the gospel of music, in 2005 Richey founded Music 4 Change, a Cincinnati-based nonprofit organization dedicated to bringing music education to underfunded schools and communities.
 Through its Guitars 4 Vets program, Kelly holds frequent guitar instruction workshops for veterans, an experience she finds both exciting and rewarding.
-The nonprofit’s second mission is to bring music and inspiration to elementary and high-school students (especially in low-performing schools), as well as colleges and universities across the USA.
+The nonprofit’s second mission is to bring music and inspiration to students grades 6 through 12 (especially in low-performing schools), as well as colleges and universities across the USA.
 “I feel very passionate about keeping music, and the arts in general, be kept alive in our schools,” she explains.
 “So many art and music programs have been drastically cut in the past 15 years.”
 Through guitar instruction workshops, online guitar classes, and songwriting programs, Music 4 Change teaches students about the history of American music, helps them develop appreciation of all kinds of music, and informs them about career opportunities in the music industry.

-Around 2008, after years of constant touring, recording, and teaching, Kelly began to reevaluate her personal career goals.
+In 2008, after years of constant touring, recording, and teaching, Kelly began to reevaluate her personal career goals.
 “I had spent years onstage and working one-on-one with students when not performing,” she recalls, “but I felt drawn to exploring the process of becoming a life coach.”
+In 2009, Richey became a certified Dream Coach and Dream Coach Group Leader – helping others to put a stake in the ground and accomplish their goals and dreams.
 Through this process, Richey realized that she needed some healing in her own life.
-She began to study the works of spiritual and mystical writers like Louise Hay, Wayne Dyer, Depak Chopra, and Eckhart Tolle.
+She began to study the works of spiritual and mystical writers like Louise Hay, Wayne Dyer, Deepak Chopra, Eckhart Tolle, Allan Watts, Karen Armstrong, and Caroline Myss.
 In 2010, Kelly took a year-long break: “I got sober and healthy, and I was ready to rock.”
 With a fresh perspective on her life and career, Richey became a certified “dream coach” – helping others to accomplish their goals and dreams.
 That led to a three-year, intensive certification process to become a True Purpose Coach and Group Leader.
 Kelly is currently enrolled in a three-year Spiritual Director training program at Wellstream in Columbus.
 “I had mistaken my artistic talent for my purpose in life, and that left me wanting more,” she explains.
 “By defining my own true purpose, I am able to enjoy both a more fulfilling career and a richer personal life.”